Escape of mass and entropy for diagonal flows in real rank one situations

 \begin{cornn} Suppose that $\limsup h_{\mu_n}(T) \geq c$.
 Then

 \end{cornn}

 Thus, if the entropy on the sequence $(\mu_n)$ is high, meaning at least $\tfrac12h_m(T) + \eps$, then not all of the mass can escape and the remaining mass can be bounded quantitively.

 For $\homsp=\SL_2(\Z)\backslash \SL_2(\R)$ and $T$ being the time-one map this control on escape of mass is already shown in \cite{ELMV}.
-Moreover, \cite{Einsiedler_Kadyrov} provides a result of this kind for the rank $2$ space $\homsp=\SL_3(\Z)\backslash \SL_3(\R)$ and the action by a specific singular diagonal element.
-We refer to \cite{Einsiedler_Kadyrov} for a discussion of applications.
+For recent results of this kind in different settings and their applications we refer to \cite{Einsiedler_Kadyrov, Kadyrov, KKLM}.

-In the extreme case of escape of mass, the theorem and corollary above yield the following consequence for the entropy of the remaining normalized measure.
+In case of equality in the corollary above, Theorem~A yields the following consequence for the remaining normalized measure.

 \begin{cornn} If $\limsup h_{\mu_n}(T) \geq c$ and